PABLO PICASSO

 The second half of the decade was particularly difficult in more ways than one.
 “The worst [period] of my life”, he confides to Douglas Duncan[3].
 Picasso stopped painting for several months.
 He devoted himself to writing (in French and Spanish).
 His poems were revealed in the Cahiers d’Art volume dedicated to him in February 1936.
 On a personal level, Picasso separates from his wife Olga, who continues to multiply her scenes of jealousy.
 Marie-Thérèse Walter gave birth to their daughter Maya in early September.
 At the end of the year or early in 1936, through the intermediary of Paul Eluard, a new female figure enters his life: Dora Maar, a photographer close to the Surrealists.
 The two women alternated in his work: the voluptuous blond Marie-Thérèse, full of volumes and arabesques, alternated with the jet-haired Dora, translated into a more aggressive, angular geometrical language.

-In addition to the context of his private life, the historical situation was no less troubled, with the rise of nationalism leading to tragic events in Spain (the Civil War began on July 18, 1936) and other European countries, and then to the Second World War.
+In addition to the context of his private life, the historical situation was no less troubled, with the rise of nationalism leading to tragic events in Spain (the Civil War began on July 18, 1936) and in other European countries, and then to the Second World War.
 At the beginning of April, Picasso was commissioned by the Spanish Republican government to paint a large canvas for its pavilion at the 1937 International Exhibition of Arts and Techniques Applied to Modern Life, more commonly known as the 1937 Universal Exhibition (the Republican pavilion faced the Nationalist pavilion).
-Picasso's response is, as we know, Guernica (Museo de la Reina Sofia, Madrid), named after the Spanish Basque town destroyed by German and Italian air raids on April 26, 1937.
-Dora Maar photographs the various stages of the work's development in her studio on the rue des Grands-Augustins.
-The Republican pavilion, designed by Luis Lacasa and Josep Sert in a modernist style, also features Le Faucheur by Joan Miró (no longer with us), La Montserrat by Julio González (Stedelijk Museum, Amsterdam), La Fontaine de Mercure by Alexander Calder (Miró Foundation, Barcelona) and, in front of the pavilion, four sculptures by Picasso in cement, including two Tête de femme (Marie-Thérèse); La Femme au vase; and a Baigneuse in bronze.
-Christian Zervos devotes issue 4-5 of Cahiers d'Art almost entirely to Guernica.
+Picasso’s response is, as we know, Guernica (Museo de la Reina Sofia, Madrid), named after the Spanish Basque town destroyed by German and Italian air raids on April 26, 1937.
+Dora Maar photographs the various stages of the work’s development in her studio on the rue des Grands-Augustins.
+The Republican Pavilion, designed by Luis Lacasa and Josep Sert in a modernist style, also features The Reaper by Joan Miró (no longer with us), La Montserrat by Julio González (Stedelijk Museum, Amsterdam), La Fontaine de Mercure by Alexander Calder (Miró Foundation, Barcelona) and, in front of the pavilion, four sculptures by Picasso in cement, including two Tête de femme (Marie-Thérèse); La Femme au vase; and a Baigneuse in bronze.
+Christian Zervos devotes issue 4-5 of Cahiers d’Art almost entirely to Guernica.

 The Picasso retrospective, Picasso Forty Years of his Art, which opened at MoMA in mid-November 1939, definitively established his reputation in the United States.
 It also had a major impact on young American artists.
 Picasso remained in Paris during the war, on rue des Grands-Augustins.
 His works reflect his sensitivity and anxieties.
 Les Natures mortes à la cafetière, Nature morte au crâne de taureau, 1942, a tribute to his compatriot and friend Julio González, who had just died (Nordrhein-Westfalen, Kunstsammlung), L’AubadeMay 1942 (Centre Pompidou, Musée national d’Art moderne/ CCI, Paris), Le Charnier, February-Summer 1945 (MoMA, New York).
 In 1943, he met a young painter, Françoise Gilot.
 Picasso joined the French Communist Party on October 4, 1944.
 The news was immediately relayed by the newspaper L’Humanité, which devoted the front page of its October 5 edition to Picasso, at the opening of the Salon d’Automne, known as the “Salon de la Libération”.
 Picasso takes center stage with a retrospective of his wartime work (74 paintings and 5 sculptures).
 The exhibition met with a hostile reception.